The Golden Shepherds were first recognized by the International Designer Canine Registry in 2009.

 Despite being generally healthy, the Golden Shepherd always has the chance to inherit several health problems from its two parent breeds, including allergies, heart disease, cancer, epilepsy, eye conditions, and endocrine diseases like diabetes.
 Another potentially serious problem to look out for is Von Willebrand’s disease, a bleeding disorder that results from low levels of clotting protein in the blood.

-The dog is also prone to a developmental disorder called hip dysplasia in which the hip doesn’t form properly and regularly comes loose from the joint.
 Finally, owners need to be aware of bloating, a very serious condition that can cause the stomach to expand rapidly if the dog eats too quickly.
 Some of these conditions have a strong genetic component that can be minimized through good breeders, but problems will always arise, no matter how healthy the dog seems.

 In order to catch these problems early, it is always recommended to schedule regular checkups with your vet for tests and a physical examination.
 A healthy Golden Shepherd will usually have a lifespan of 10 to 14 years.
 In summation, these are the most common health problems of the Golden Shepherd: